 default configuration of Pulp is expecting

 Pulp provides a setting named REMOTE_USER_ENVIRON_NAME which allows you to specify another WSGI environment variable to read the authenticated username from.

 Configuring this has serious security implications.
 See the Django warning at the end of this section in their docs for more details.

-Pulp is a Django app, so additional Django authentication can be added as long as it’s correctly configured for both Django and Django Rest Frameowork.
+Pulp is a Django app and Django Rest Framework (DRF) application, so additional authentication can be added as long as it’s correctly configured for both Django and Django Rest Frameowork.